 From MVR Checks To Continuous Monitoring

-With some states charging as high as $27.00 per MVR, it isn’t financially feasible to order MVRs every month just to stay up-to-date on employees’ driving behaviors.
-The time, cost and effort it takes to collect, sort, and analyze all those MVRs is also burdensome.
-So how is it possible to obtain real time information about changes to a driver’s MVR in the most time effective way possible?
-MVR Monitoring is a system that monitors employee’s MVRs continuously and notifies managers when new violations and suspensions appear in a driver’s record.
+With some states charging as high as $27.00 per MVR, it doesn’t make financial sense to check MVRs every month just to stay up-to-date on employees’ driving behaviors.
+The time, cost, and effort it takes to collect, sort, and analyze all those MVRs is also burdensome.
+So how is it possible to obtain real-time information about changes to a driver’s MVR in the most time-effective way possible?
+MVR Monitoring is a system that monitors employees’ MVRs continuously and notifies managers when new violations and suspensions appear in a driver’s record.
 The system links directly with DMVs to monitor changes in driver licenses and finds adverse actions that may expose your organization to liability and accident risk.
-The Employer Notification System (ENS) is a simple and cost-effective tool ensuring a rock solid safety program.
+The Employer Notification System (ENS) is a simple and cost-effective tool ensuring a rock-solid safety program.